-Click a value in the Visible field and click TRUE or FALSE to carry this field into the new feature class. ▶ need to specify the spatial reference parameters in the Environment Settings before you import.
+Click a value in the Visible field and click TRUE or FALSE to carry this field into the new feature class.

+reference parameters in the Environment Settings before you import.
 The exception is the m domain, which you should always set when migrating data to a geodatabase.
 For more information about spatial references, see Building a Geodatabase.